anhldbk/anhldbk.github.io/_posts/2025-01-14-supply-chain-attack-in-the-era-of-genai.md

 5. `Executing Malicious Code`: The counterfeit package contains malicious code that gets executed, allowing the attacker to exfiltrate data or perform other malicious activities.

-This attack is particularly dangerous for Software Supply Chain because it doesn't require any action from the victim. the malicious package is automatically installed due to the way such package registries work.
+This attack is particularly dangerous for Software Supply Chain because it doesn't require any action from the victim.
+The malicious package is automatically installed due to the way such package registries work.
 They always prioritize public registries before private ones.
 Yes, sadly `it's a feature, not a bug`.

 According to [a report by Sonatype](https://www.csoonline.com/article/3560646/malicious-open-source-software-packages-have-exploded-in-2024.html), there has been a significant rise in malicious open-source software packages across various registries, including npm, PyPI, and RubyGems.
 Over 500,000 new malicious packages were tracked since November 2023, highlighting the growing threat to software supply chain.